NarutBaheer/ScrumProject/Project Sprints Overview by the Scrum Master.md

 ## Conclusion
 This repository documents the development process of the Advanced Banking System, detailing the agile sprints, reviews, and tasks completed.
 We aim to deliver a secure and user-friendly banking system that meets the needs of our users.
 Your feedback and contributions are welcome as we refine and enhance the functionalities of this system.

-## Link to meetings
-Below are the links for our scheduled meetings: